elpulgardelpanda/syscrap/README.md

 supervise its own pool of processes.
 That's totally up to the `Reaction` implementation.

-At any point of the process, a `Reaction` or one of its children can queue a notification on the `Notificator`, read/write DB data using the `Mongo` pool.
+At any point of the process, a `Reaction` or one of its derivatives can queue a notification on the `Notificator`, read/write DB data using the `Mongo` pool.